DhanvardiniRajendran25/SAGE/README.md

 Policy Tension:  None detected.
 ```

-It also blocks all prompt injection attempts — persona overrides, instruction smuggling, false attribution — before they reach the model.
+It also blocks all prompt injection attempts, persona overrides, instruction smuggling, false attribution, before they reach the model.

 ---